YOU’RE NEVER GOING TO BELIEVE THIS…

 BUILDING THE “THE ROOM”

-It struck me that the way to put this vintage thing over the top was to build a full-blown merchandise concept room: samples, surfaces, smells, and all.
+It struck me that the way to put this vintage thing over the top was to build a full-blown merchandise concept room: samples, surfaces, music, and all.
 A place you could walk into, shut the door, and be completely immersed in a fully realized experience of a vintage Nike retail collection.

-Fortunately, at the time, there was an executive group at Nike charged with bringing new product concepts to market.
+Fortunately at the time, there was an executive group at Nike charged with bringing new product concepts to market.
 We met and they agreed to put up seed money to create samples and build out the concept room, asking me to pitch my idea back to them when it was complete.
 During my research I had met the campus display manager, who had access to the Nike Archive, and was able to supply me with actual pieces of vintage apparel and footwear.
-Whatever we didn’t have was re-created using thrift store garments using old catalogs, photography, and even video grabs for reference.
+Whatever we didn’t have was re-created using thrift store garments, using old catalogs, photography, and even video screen-captures for reference.

-I also put together a take-away book titled The Rebirth of Cool which summarized my research, the logos I wanted to use, and an overview of the concept as a retail collection.
+I put together a take-away book titled The Rebirth of Cool which summarized my research, the logos I wanted to use, and an overview of the concept as a retail collection.

-What’s It Called Again..?
+What’s It Called, Again?

-A LITTLE OCD GOES A LONG WAY
+A LITTLE OCD GOES A LONG WAY.

 Then there was the issue of finding, and in many cases redrawing, all those logos and graphics.
 Nike had a pretty deep archive of footwear, but the apparel and graphic collection wasn’t as robust.
 Over the next year, I redrew and cleaned up every old logo and work mark I could find.
 The upshot of this was a repository I created titled “Every Logo Ever” which, as you can imagine, took on a life of its own internally.